kyllikki/designs/README.md

-designs
+Designs
 =======

-Design files for various projects
+Design files for various projects.

+They are under the MIT Licence unless stated differently in their subdirectories.